Brandes-Lab/P-KNN/README.md

 - **cpu**: Installs the CPU-only version with multiprocessing support.
 - **gpu**: Installs the GPU-enabled version with CUDA acceleration.
 - **all**: Installs both CPU and GPU versions for full compatibility.
+Tip: If you're installing the GPU or full version, it's recommended to have at least 8GB of RAM available during installation.
+Otherwise, you can install the CPU version first and install Torch separately afterward.
 Tip: If you're unsure which version to install, use all to ensure full compatibility.

 *Alternatively, you can manually install the required packages using pip or conda before installing P-KNN.
 You may also run the scripts directly by downloading P_KNN.py, P_KNN_CPU.py, P_KNN_GPU.py, and P_KNN_memory_estimator.py in [P_KNN](https://github.com/Brandes-Lab/P-KNN/tree/main/P_KNN) subfolders, configure them manually and executing them as standalone Python scripts.*